 The debug connection you can rely on

-The ARM® DSTREAM™ High-Performance Debug and Trace unit enables powerful software debug and optimization on any ARM processor-based hardware target.
+The ARM® DSTREAM High-Performance Debug and Trace unit enables powerful software debug and optimization on any ARM processor-based hardware target.

-With features such as accelerated hardware bring-up for many development platforms and open debug interface for use with third-party tools, DSTREAM is a comprehensive solution for development and debug of complex SoCs.
+With features such as accelerated hardware bring-up for many development platforms and open debug interface for use with third-party tools, DSTREAM is a comprehensive solution for development and debug of complex SoCs when paired with DS-5 Development Studio.

 FPGA acceleration delivers high download speeds and helps you step through your code super-fast on single and multicore devices.
 DSTREAM comes with an adapter for JTAG, CoreSight, TI and MIPI connectors to give you as much flexibility as possible, regardless of the device you are using in your project.